George Allan (composer): Career

 On reaching working age George Allan initially worked as a labourer, before taking up a post as a Blacksmith's Striker at the North Eastern Railway wagon works at Shildon, where for a short while he worked alongside Thomas Bulch before the latter emigrated to Australia in 1884.
 He was also a subscribing member of the local Mechanics Institute which had been founded in the town by the railway pioneer Timothy Hackworth.

-Between the mid 1880s and his death in 1930, George Allan composed and/or arranged a considerable repertoire of pieces of music for brass band, with some being also published as military band arrangements that included additional reed instruments.
+Between the mid-1880s and his death in 1930, George Allan composed and/or arranged a considerable repertoire of pieces of music for brass band, with some being also published as military band arrangements that included additional reed instruments.
 Many of these were published initially by T. A. Haigh's "Amateur Brass Band and Military Journal" based in Hull.
 Later compositions were published by Fred Richardson's "The Cornet Brass and Military Band Journal".
 This latter journal, and rights to all the pieces featured therein, were later acquired by music publishers Wright and Round who continue to publish a selection of George Allan compositions as part of their archive catalogue.
 Allan also self-published compositions, particularly in later life from his home at 2 Pears Terrace, New Shildon up until the end of 1924 and then from 4 Osbourne Terrace, Leeholme from 1925 onwards; these addresses being generally always printed at under the title of the piece on each sheet.

 Personal life

 From 1896, until the year of his death, George Allan also offered his services, and was engaged, as an adjudicator for brass band contests around the North-East of England, and Southern Scotland.
 In July 1902, Allan changed occupation to that of Wagon Painter, which he maintained until his retirement in Feb 1925 after which he moved from Shildon to nearby Leeholme.

 He was married to Elizabeth Willoughby on 16 August 1887 at St Anne's Church, Bishop Auckland.
 The couple had 3 children; Beatrice, William Willoughby and Lillie.
-Elizabeth passed away in August 1911 leaving George a widower.
+Elizabeth died in August 1911 leaving George a widower.
 He did not remarry.

 Between 1917 and 1929, George Allan was the conductor of the orchestra for the New Shildon All Saints Amateur Operatic Society.

 Allan died on 16 March 1930, and was interred alongside his wife in the churchyard at All Saints Church in Shildon.
 A commemorative stone was unveiled opposite Shildon's town square during the 1970s.

 During his lifetime, George Allan wrote at least 70 marches, as well as some concert pieces and pieces of dance music.
 He is best known today for his contest marches (pieces designed to show every section of a brass band at its best) a number of which continue to be played.
 These include "Knight Templar", "Senator" and "The Wizard".